 A chilling experience lies in wait for adventure enthusiasts through the launch of a brand new guided tour in the Western Isles – by taking to the open water.

-Norma MacLeod, a cardiac nurse with NHS Western Isles, has launched the brand new venture and will take visitors on an exploration through the cold waters surrounding the Hebrides.
+Norma MacLeod has launched the brand new venture which will take visitors on an exploration through the cold waters surrounding the Hebrides.